Lost Ember: Plot

 The Yanren tribe's faith teaches that righteous followers will be welcomed into a blissful afterlife, called the City of Light.
 However, those who have gravely sinned are called "lost embers" and are believed to be reincarnated as wild beasts.

 A lost soul, visualized as a small flying orb of light, wanders the earth for several years looking for an earthly creature to help him, until he finds a wolf who silently listens to him and follows him.
 A red barrier is preventing him from reaching the City of Light and he has amnesia, but they jog one of his memories after reading the name "Kalani" written on an amulet found on a human skeleton.
 The spirit of Kalani appears and says to them "It's time you reach the light you long for, this lost ember needs your help".
 The orb deduces that the wolf is Kalani reincarnated, and that she is a "lost ember" who committed sins in life.

 The barriers between them and the City of Light continue to break as they unlock more memories; over time, the wolf and the orb learn that Kalani was a Yanren girl who became disillusioned with the Yanren Emperor due to the widespread poverty, hunger and pestilence that were affecting the Yanren people under his leadership.
-Kalani's best friend Wayla was in very poor health too, and bedridden in Kalani's house.
+Kalani's lover Wayla was in very poor health too, and bedridden in Kalani's house.
 Kalani resorted to armed robbery and later violent revolution against the Emperor to try to provide for the Yanren's forgotten poor, but Wayla disapproved of her methods and urged her to appeal to the Emperor non-violently.
 When Kalani led an angry mob to the Emperor's palace, her own father Atevo (a member of the Emperor's own Sinchi Guard) allowed the rest of the Sinchi Guard to violently quash the dissent, saying "You didn't leave me any choice".
 The Sinchi Guard burned down a large portion of the village, killing the bedridden Wayla in the process.
 Atevo attempts to apologize to Kalani at Wayla's funeral, but she renounces him.
 Kalani continues her violent revolution, which cumulated in her army destroying their holiest Temple of Light along with the rest of the city, and nearly killing the Emperor.
 The orb is so angry with her that he flees, but the wolf runs after him in sorrow and he agrees to keep helping her.